 Group Chief Legal Officer

-The Group CLO is responsible for the Group-wide Legal and Compliance functions with a focus on managing and mitigating legal and compliance risks for the Group in conjunction with the Business Units and the Group Functions.
-He defines and implements a legal and compliance strategy in support of the business strategy of the Group.
+The Group CLO is responsible for the Legal and Compliance functions Group-wide with a focus on managing and mitigating legal and compliance risks for the Group in conjunction with the GFs, BUs and Division iptiQ.
+He or she defines and implements a legal and compliance strategy in support of the Group Strategy.
 The Group CLO serves in a dual function as a strategic business partner in an enabling capacity as well as in the role of a controller in an oversight and governance capacity.

 The Regional Presidents for the areas Americas, Asia and EMEA are responsible for representing the Group externally and internally, as well as enhancing the Swiss Re brand and safeguarding the Group’s reputation in the geographies for which they are responsible.
-The Regional Presidents also assume responsibility for oversight of the Group’s operating platform and coordinate activities across the Business Units in their regions.
+The Regional Presidents also assume responsibility for oversight of the Group’s operating platform, coordinate activities and assist in the resolution of differences across the BUs and Division iptiQ in their regions.

 The BU Chief Executive Officers

-The Business Unit CEOs are responsible for the management and performance of the respective BU top-level company as well as the respective Business Unit.
-The Business Unit CEOs set the business and corporate agenda of the respective Business Unit, ensuring high-quality, performance-oriented and timely decision-making.
-They oversee the implementation of the decisions made and ensure the Business Unit Executive Committees fulfil their responsibilities.
+The BU CEOs are responsible for the management and performance of the respective BU over the entire value chain of its business.
+The BU CEOs set the business and corporate agenda of the respective BU, ensuring high-quality, performance-oriented and timely decision-making.
+They oversee the implementation of the strategy of the respective BU and ensure the BU MTs fulfil their responsibilities.